Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

 In the case of a tidally active shell, the viscosity of the ice shell is constrained in the range of 4.4$\times$10$^{13}$--9.4$\times$10$^{13}$~Pa.s to satisfy the tidal heating constraint.
-In this tidal dissipation scenario, the shear modulus of the shell is constrained by the tidal Love numbers to be within 2.3-3.4~GPa.
-When tidal dissipation is dominated in the core, the shell rheology remains largely unconstrained, due to the insensitivity of the tidal heating to ice rheology in this scenario.
+In this tidal dissipation scenario, the shear modulus of the shell is constrained by the tidal Love numbers to be within 2.3--3.4~GPa.
+When tidal dissipation is dominantly in the core, the shell viscosity remains largely unconstrained.
 We constrain the effective viscosity of the core in this scenario to be 9.1$\times$10$^{11}$--1.4$\times$10$^{12}$~Pa.s.
-A tighter constraint on the core viscosity is obtained (9.5$\times$10$^{11}$--1.2$\times$10$^{12}$~Pa.s), if the higher precision on the measurements are employed.
+We obtain somewhat tighter constraints on the core viscosity $\sim$(9.5$\times$10$^{11}$--1.2$\times$10$^{12}$~Pa.s), if we have higher precisions on the measurements.
 In contrast to the viscosity of the core, its rigidity remains largely unconstrained.